- Chief Operating Officer

 Mr. De Angelis began his career in 2001 as a mechanical engineer and project manager at the Naval Engineering Test Establishment (NETE) in Montreal.
 He joined the public service in 2008 as a project engineer with the Canadian Coast Guard (CCG), Vessel Procurement Directorate in Ottawa.
 He later joined the CCG Integrated Technical Services Directorate where he held positions as a senior engineer, manager and deputy director providing technical support to the in-service fleet.
 During his career he has led or overseen various technical investigations, and was responsible for the delivery of engineering and technical services provided by multi-disciplinary teams.
 He also established strong relationships with partners and stakeholders within industry and government.

 Mr. De Angelis holds a Bachelor of Engineering and a Master’s of Aerospace Engineering from Concordia University in Montreal.

 Associate Director, Operational Services

-Susan Greene joined the Transportation Safety Board in 2011 as the manager, Multi-modal Training and Standards.
+Susan Greene joined the TSB in 2011 as the manager, Multi-modal Training and Standards.
 She became a member of the senior management team in July 2018.

 Ms. Greene attended Saint Mary’s University in Halifax and Laval University in Québec City.
 She holds a Bachelor of Science in Mathematics and a Bachelor of Arts.